jsartisan/frontend-challenges/challenges/211-longest-substring-without-repeating-characters/README.md

-Given a string `s`, find the length of the longest substring without repeating characters.
+Write a function that takes a string `s` and returns the length of the longest possible substring that has no duplicate characters.

-A substring is a contiguous sequence of characters within a string.
+A substring refers to any continuous part of the original string, formed by taking a sequence of consecutive characters.

 **Constraints:**
 - 0 ≤ s.length ≤ 5 × 10⁴